-Our understanding of the site geology is based on review of the Geologic Map of the Tacoma 1:100,000-scale Quadrangle, Washington (Schuster, et al. 2015).
+Our understanding of the site geology is based on review of the Geologic Map of the Tacoma 1:100,000scale Quadrangle, Washington (Schuster, et al. 2015).
 The geologic map indicates the site is underlain by "Recessional Outwash, Steilacoom gravel" (Qgosg).
 Steilacoom gravel deposits are described as loose to dense, poorly- to well-sorted sand and gravel that were deposited during glacial lake outburst floods.
 Based on our experience in the project vicinity, Steilacoom gravel soils are typically medium dense to dense and can contain cobbles and boulders.
 These soils were not glacially consolidated after deposition.

-"Vashon Till" (Qgt) is mapped approximately a tenth mile to the northwest of the project site.
+"Vashon Till" (Qgt) is mapped approximately four tenths of a mile southwest and "Vashon Drift" (Qgd) is mapped approximately a half mile southeast of the project site.
 Vashon Till is glacially consolidated and is described as a low permeability, highly compact mixture of sand, gravel, silt, and clay, and can sometimes be called "hardpan".
 Vashon Till can contain cobbles and boulders dispersed throughout.
+Vashon drift can be unconsolidated or consolidated mixtures of sand, gravel, silt, and clay.
+Vashon drift has variable permeability which is dependent on the grain-size distribution and consolidation history of the deposit.